formbricks/AWS-ECS-Deployment/README.md

 # Formbricks 🤝 AWS
 This repository provides the Terraform configuration to deploy and manage the Formbricks application on AWS.
 This project builds on top of the excellent [Amazon ECS Blueprints](https://github.com/aws-ia/ecs-blueprints) developed by the AWS team.
-It leverages ECS Fargate, Application Load Balancing, and other essential AWS services to deliver a scalable and reliable environment for the Formbricks application.
+It leverages ECS on Fargate, Application Load Balancer, and other essential AWS services to deliver a scalable and reliable environment for the Formbricks application.

 ## AWS Architecture Diagram
 ![AWS Architecture Diagram](https://github.com/formbricks/AWSInfra/assets/26037101/c0100e03-d77a-4f55-9696-0e9a25b4cb1e)